-Encourage your child to have a look at what extra-curricular clubs are on offer.
+Encourage your child to have a look at what extra-curricular clubs are on offer on the school's website before they start.
 Not only will this allow them to interact with new teachers, but other pupils too.
 Whether it’s a choir, debating or sports class, there will be interesting people ready to be met.

 5 Remind them that everyone is in the same boat

 Your child may know some people from their old school and that’s great, but if not, remind them that many others will have just joined by themselves.
 No matter how apprehensive they’re feeling, tell them there will be lots of other children feeling exactly the same way.
-Emphasise that joining a new school marks the start of an exciting new chapter where many people meet life-long friends, rather than letting them dwell on any negative thoughts or feelings.
+Emphasise that joining a new school marks the start of an exciting new chapter where many people meet new friends and learn new things, rather than letting them dwell on any negative thoughts or feelings.

 The advice published on Parent Info is provided by independent experts in their field and not necessarily the views of Parent Zone or CEOP.

 First published: July 2017